F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 Shared VPC Configuration
 ------------------------

-A `Shared VPC <https://cloud.google.com/vpc/docs/shared-vpc>`_ allows an organization to connect resources from multuple projects to a common VPC, CFE works with Shared VPC in the following topologies.
+A `Shared VPC <https://cloud.google.com/vpc/docs/shared-vpc>`_ allows an organization to connect resources from multuple projects to a common VPC.
+CFE works with Shared VPC in the following topologies:

-- BIG-IP cluster deployed in the Shard VPC Host project.
-In this scenario all objects such as Alias IPs, Forwarding Rules and Routes in the host project will continue to failover per normal conditions.
+- BIG-IP cluster deployed in the Shard VPC Host project: In this scenario all objects such as Alias IPs, Forwarding Rules and Routes in the host project will continue to failover per normal conditions.
-- BIG-IP cluster deployed in a Shared VPC Service project where NIC 0 is attached to a Shared VPC in the Host project.
-In this scenario all objects such as Alias IPs, Forwarding Rules and Routes in the service project will continue to failover per normal conditions.
-However any objects in the Shared VPC Host project will not be discovered/updated during a failover event.
+- BIG-IP cluster deployed in a Shared VPC Service project where NIC 0 is attached to a Shared VPC in the Host project: In this scenario all objects such as Alias IPs, Forwarding Rules and Routes in the service project will continue to failover per normal conditions.
+However, any objects in the Shared VPC Host project will not be discovered/updated during a failover event.

 |